Aishu020/CONNECTED_COMPONENTS_IN_LINKEDLIST/README.md

 While i is less than size:

+ a.
 If val is equal to arr[i], return 1.

+ b.
 Increment i.

 Return 0.